bolablg/bolablg/README.md

 ---

-> _When you’re clear on your goals, comfortable with debugging, and curious enough to learn as you build… you can become an unstoppable builder with Data & AI._
+> _When you’re clear on your goals, comfortable with debugging, and curious enough to learn as you build… you can become an unstoppable builder with AI Agents._